What is Cloaking?

 • Is mobile-only content cloaking?

-• How do I detect cloaking on a partner site?
+• How do you detect cloaking on a partner site?

-Compare what a normal browser receives with what a crawler or headless fetch shows, including after JavaScript.
-Escalate repeated discrepancies to partners or platforms.
+Compare what a normal browser receives with what a crawler or headless fetch returns, including after JavaScript renders.
+Screenshot archives and diff tools help.
+Escalate repeated discrepancies to partners or ad platforms with timestamps, URLs, and evidence of different offers or redirects.

 Abisola